tatey/simple_mock/README.md

 [![Build Status](https://secure.travis-ci.org/tatey/simple_mock.png?branch=master)](http://travis-ci.org/tatey/simple_mock)

 A fast, tiny (82 lines) hybrid mocking library that supports classical and partial mocking.
 Partial mocking mixes classical mocking with real objects.
 There's no monkey patching `Object` or copying.
 Mock objects are isolated leaving real objects completely untainted.
 Plays nicely with MiniTest and [RSpec](http://rspec.info/).
 The interface is 100% compatible with [MiniTest::Mock](https://github.com/seattlerb/minitest) so there is nothing new to learn.
-SimpleMock's one and only dependancy is Ruby 1.9.2 or greater.
+SimpleMock's one and only dependancy is Ruby (1.9.2, 1.9.3, 2.0.0).

 ## Installation